ibbles/LearningProgramming/Git.md

 A branch is a way to name sequences of commits.
 A branch is a named pointer to a specific commit.
+All ancestors if that commit are also considered part of that branch.
+Branches are used to logically divide up work.
-A working copy is always on a specific branch, unless it is in a detach head state.
+A working copy is always on a specific branch, unless the working copy is in a detach head state.
 You can see which branch the working copy is on with
 ```shell
 git branch --show-current